pyrochlore/obsidian-tracker/README.md

 From version 1.9.0, template variables, e.g. '{{sum}}', are deprecated.
 Instead, Tracker provide operators (+, -, *, /, %) and functions (dataset(), sum(), maxStreak(), ......etc) to help us do data processing.
 For users having code blocks from previous version, please replace '{{sum}}' by '{{sum()}}' or '{{sum(1)}}' by '{{sum(dataset(1))}}'.
 More information about the new expressions could be found [here](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Expressions.md).

 ## What's New

-Version 1.9.0
+Version 1.10.0
+- Add annotation mode to month view ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestPieChart.md))
-- Add a new output type `pie`, rendering a pie chart ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestPieChart.md))
+- Add parameter `yAxisTickInterval` and `yAxisTickFormat` for the line and bar chart ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestPieChart.md))
-- Allow expressions (operators and functions) as data inputs for output type `summary`, `bullet`, and `pie` (examples: [expression](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestExpression.md), [summary](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestSummary.md), [bullet](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestBullet.md), [pie](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestPieChart.md))
-- Allow formatting evaluated expressions by a follwing format string ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestExpression.md))

-Version 1.9.1
-- Fixed errors on collecting time values from `dvField`
-- Fixed errors on collecting wiki while fileCache.links is undefined

-Version 1.9.2
-- Allow using seconds in time values
+- Allow using regular expression in parameter `dateFormatPrefix` and `dateFormatSuffix` ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestPieChart.md))
+- Fixed external label positioning in the pie chart
-- Fixed error parsing `dvField`
+- Enhanced error messages for 'no values found'
+- Fixed using double quotes for multiple lines in summary template

 ## Usage